rubailly/visa-apiMicroservice/README.md

 __MultiPullFundsTransactions POST__

-This API pulls(debits) funds from multiple sender's Visa accounts in preparation for pushing(crediting) funds to one or many recipient’s accounts.
+This API debits (pulls) funds from multiple sender's Visa accounts in preparation for crediting(pushing) funds to one or many recipient’s accounts by initiating an extension of the Account Funding Transaction(AFT) financial message.

+This API can be used to submit large API requests with multiple transactions to gain operational effeciencies.

+This API is initiated for multiple transactions.

 __MultiPullFundsTransactions GET__